 The McDonald’s Szechuan sauce frenzy that once dominated menus in 1998 made its impactful return in 2018.
-Since then, Sichuan province products, including beef, have become a staple in Canadian restaurants and households.
+Since then, Sichuan province products, including Szechuan beef, have become a staple in Canadian restaurants and households.
 If you’re keen on hopping onto the Szechuan train, here is everything you need to know about the sweet and spicy delicacy.

 What is Szechuan Beef?